 Note: Both Black Knight and the MBA (Mortgage Bankers Association) are putting out weekly estimates of mortgages in forbearance.

-From Andy Walden at Black Knight: Little Movement in Forbearance Volumes This Week
+From Andy Walden at Black Knight: Another Week of Significant Forbearance Declines

-More than 460,000 plans are still slated for review for extension/removal over the final week of September, with some 300,000 set to reach their final expirations based on current allowable forbearance term lengths.
-This could lead to significant movement in volumes entering early October.
+More than 250,000 plans are currently slated for review for extension/removal throughout August.
+An estimated one-third of those are set to reach their final expiration based on current allowable forbearance term lengths.
+Volumes of final expirations will increase significantly in September and October.